Education:

 “I believe that having a reasonable retirement age in academia is important for many reasons.
 To provide an objective view, let's consider the following thought experiment: imagine pushing the retirement age for academic researchers from 65 to 70 and then from 70 to 75, and let's quantify the relative changes with respect to the number of openings for young prospective entries in academic ranks in both cases.”

 “Moreover, creating high barriers to entry for young PhD graduates can reduce overall quality of research and decelerate the advance of knowledge.
 Limited opportunities may also discourage talented young researchers contemplating academic careers and reduce the pool of talent for years to come.
-A deterioration in the quality of research may have adverse spillovers on the rate of advancement in productivity and technological innovation.”
+A deterioration in the quality of research may have adverse spillovers on the rate of advancement in productivity and research innovation.”

 What are the main challenges faced by workers at the beginning or towards the end of their career?